hargoniX/fil-rb/doc/report.typ

 Thus, our job is to show that the empty red-black tree and any operation on a red-black tree uphold those invariants.

-We follow the approach laid out by @nipkowFDSA where he introduces two tricks to prove these invariants.
+We follow the approach laid out by @nipkowFDSA which introduces two tricks to prove these invariants.
-Firstly, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
+Firstly, they describe a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
 ```lean
 def ChildInv2 (t : Raw α) : Prop :=